SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Eureka Valley in San Francisco does not have any large hotels.
 However, they do have some small, more local hotels that are a great option.
 Here are a few recommendations.

-Parker Guest House: This 3.5-star gems offers just 21 rooms.
-It's right in the heart of the district and offers on-site, secure parking (additional cost), free wifi, and an afternoon social.
+Parker Guest House: This beloved 3.5-star gem offers just 21 rooms.
+It's right in the heart of the district and offers on-site, secure parking (additional cost), free Wi-Fi, and an afternoon social.
 You will find it at 520 Church Street.
-Check recent reviews and availability here
+Check recent reviews and availability here.

-In addition to these places, you will find it's easy to get here from other places around SF.
-Here are more hotel recommendations.
+You will find it's easy to get to this area from other places around SF.
+Here are more hotel recommendations in other popular districts.

-Muni Light Rail Trains: Several of the Muni Light Rail trails stop at both the Church and Castro Street Stations.
+Muni Light Rail Trains: Several of the Muni light rail trains stop at both the Church and Castro Street Stations.
 The K, L & M trains stop at both stops.
 You can also take the J-Church to the stop at Church and Market Street (above ground station).
 This is your best bet if you are coming over from Union Square, Downtown, the Financial District, or South of Market.
 It's also the best bet if you are transferring over from BART.

-SF Streetcars: The Streetcar is a great way to get here if you love to take it a little slower and see your surroundings.
-These above the ground historic gems link Eureka Valley in San Francisco with stops along Market Street, those along the Embarcadero and stops in Fisherman's Wharf.
-The stop every couple of blocks, which is why they take a bit longer.
+SF Streetcars: The historic F streetcar is a great way to get here if you love to take it a little slower and see your surroundings.
+These above-ground historic gems link Eureka Valley in San Francisco with stops along Market Street, the Embarcadero, and Fisherman's Wharf.
+They stop every couple of blocks, which is why they take a bit longer.
 However, they are fun to ride!

-Buses: You will also find several buses in and out of this district.
+Buses: You will find several buses that will take you in and out of this district.
 The most popular is the 24-Divisadero, which is a north-south bus that will take you from Bernal Heights and southern Mission over to the Castro and Market stop.
 You can also take it from the Divisadero Corridor, Alamo Square, and Pacific Heights.

 >> More tips on getting around SF

-Although parking can be a hassle here, but you will find a few places to park in Eureka Valley in San Francisco.
+Parking can be a hassle here, but there are a few places to park in Eureka Valley in San Francisco.

 >> Find additional parking options around SF

 Hayes Valley: To the east of this district, you will find Hayes Valley.
 This district offers a wonderful variety of food and plenty of nightlife.
-It's home to the SF Jazz, the Sydney Goldstein Theater, and the Rickshaw Stop.
+It's home to the SFJAZZ Center, the Sydney Goldstein Theater, and the Rickshaw Stop.

 Haight-Ashbury: This district was the center of the activities in the 60s and the Summer of Love in 1967.
-Many artists during the time include the Grateful Dead, Janis Joplin and Jimi Hendrix as well as many others.
+Many artists lived here during that time, including the Grateful Dead, Janis Joplin, and Jimi Hendrix.
 Today, you will find an interesting neighborhood full of shops, restaurants, and interesting characters.
 Find out more here.

 Comments?
 Questions?
 Suggestions?